1955 North Dakota Fighting Sioux football team

 The 1955 North Dakota Fighting Sioux football team, also known as the Nodaks, was an American football team that represented the University of North Dakota in the North Central Conference (NCC) during the 1955 college football season.
 In its sixth year under head coach Frank Zazula, the team compiled a 6–3 record (3–3 against NCC opponents), tied for fourth place out of seven teams in the NCC, and outscored opponents by a total of 183 to 86.
 The team played its home games at Memorial Stadium in Grand Forks, North Dakota.

 Schedule

+After the season

+The following Fighting Sioux was selected in the 1956 NFL draft after the season.